The AGLC is an agent of the Government

 The monitoring responsibilities of the Board are primarily concerned with ensuring that management performs its duties in an appropriate manner.
 The Board ensures, through its monitoring responsibilities that control systems are in place for assessing risk to ensure the integrity of financial reports.
 The primary vehicle for performing this function is the Board’s Audit Committee.

-In addition, the Board oversees and monitors the administration of the AGLC by the Chief Executive Officer (CEO).
-The CEO provides advice to the Board, ensures that the policies of the Board are implemented, and informs the Board on operational matters.
+In addition, the Board oversees and monitors the administration of the AGLC by the President & Chief Executive Officer (P&CEO).
+The P&CEO provides advice to the Board, ensures that the policies of the Board are implemented, and informs the Board on operational matters.

 The Board has established an Internal Audit Office.
 The Director of Internal Audit functionally reports to the Board’s Audit Committee and administratively to the Chief Financial Officer.